'Webs and Lairs'

 a total control freak!
 All she could figure was that he was so used to women falling all over him that he found it refreshing for someone to defy him.
 Of course, it was a very minor, completely harmless sort of defiance--she doubted he would have found it nearly as cute if she’d cleared out his entire apartment instead of taking just the one coin.

-And finally, a beautiful young woman with the ability to steal something from a locked case, with no trace of how she'd done it, seemed to intrigue him.
-After she'd admitted to the theft, and refused his repeated demands for its return in the most kittenish and flirty ways she could devise, he'd stayed with her all that evening.
+And finally, a beautiful young woman with the ability to steal something from a locked case, with no trace of how she'd done it definitely intrigued him.
+After she'd admitted to the theft, and refused his repeated demands for its return in the most kittenish and flirty ways she could devise, he'd been captivated, not leaving her side once all that evening.
 They'd talked and danced and flirted till the club closed down, and then he had brought her to his apartment for another round of very satisfying sex.

 And after he fell asleep, she made a point of stealing another golden coin as she left.
-He handled it just as well the second time, too; when he saw me tonight all he did was smile at me, like I'd done something funny and adorable that made him laugh.
+He handled it just as well the second time, too; when he saw me tonight all he did was smile at me, like I'd done something funny and adorable, and said he‘d always wanted to meet a Woman of Mystery.
 And the things he did to me in bed tonight when we got back here--ohhh, so nice.
 If it bothers him at all to have me taking his toys, he's willing to put up with it so long as he gets to keep playing with

 Dawn shivered a little, and not just from the chill of the apartment as she stood there in nothing but a gauzy negligee.
 With a little shake of her head to drive those thoughts away, she reached for the case.
 It was of museum quality; heavy glass set in an attractive framework of brushed steel nearly as solid as the girders that held up the building.
 She paused when she saw the brand new locking mechanism; an intricate thing of gleaming metal that looked like it had been dreamed up by some crazed watchmaker who secretly longed to build bank vaults.
 It seemed to require two oddly-shaped keys to open, as well as the proper manipulation of a complex arrangement of small, sliding levers.

 With a soft laugh and a quick glance towards the hallway to make sure Colton hadn't awakened, Dawn bent down and lightly pressed her lips to the cool metal of the lock.
 One soft kiss, when infused with the power of the Key, was more than enough to defeat the device.
 With a quiet triple-click, it disengaged, and she slid the door at the back of the case aside.
 Her hair spilled forward past her shoulders in a silken rush as she leaned over, and she used one hand to keep it clear as she reached inside.
 She had no clue which coins were the most valuable, and it didn't matter to her in the least.
 She chose one basically at random, simply because it featured a seven-rayed star design that appealed to her.
 Leaving all the rest of the gleaming gold untouched, she closed the panel and relocked it with a touch of her finger.
-There; take that!
+See?
+Mine.
+Anything I want, it‘s mine, and don‘t you

 She wasn't sure who she was addressing; Colton, or Willow, or the cold and uncaring universe.
 What she was